e-Learning for Educators

-During this workshop, participants will learn skills and strategies to:
+During this course, participants will learn skills and strategies to:

 Understand the basic principles of Universal Design for Learning;